 In July 2005, the Company became eligible for a Cdn \$1,700 grant from SDTC towards a Cdn \$5,100 project related to the development and demonstration of Electrovaya's Lithium Ion SuperPolymer® Battery for application in zero-emission commercial fleet vehicles.
 The amount is receivable in scheduled instalments as provided in the contribution agreement between SDTC and the Company and will be received upon the achievement of various project milestones.
-Under the terms of the agreement, SDTC shall pay the lesser of 33% of the eligible project costs or CDN \$ 1,700, the contribution shall not exceed 50% of the eligible project costs and the Company or consortium members, or both, shall provide at least 25% of the project costs in cash, in-kind goods or services or a combination of both.
+Under the terms of the agreement, SDTC shall pay the lesser of 33% of the eligible project costs or CDN \$ 1,700, the contribution shall not exceed 50% of the eligible project costs in cash, in-kind goods or services or a combination of both.
 SDTC shall not have any obligation to pay the contribution unless the Company has obtained a commitment and has the financial capacity to finance all the costs related to the entire project.
 The project is expected to be completed in 2010.

-No cash contribution was received by the Company during the quarter ended December 31, 2009.
-As of December 31, 2009, cumulative claims of \$1,113 have been received from SDTC.
+No cash contribution was received by the Company during the quarter ended March 31, 2010.
+As of March 31, 2010, cumulative claims of \$1,113 have been received from SDTC.